WWCDA Mission Statement

 Chapter Membership & Categories -- Further Explained Below

-All chapters welcome as members attorneys who work in law firms who primarily practice in the area of White Collar Defense and Investigations, defined as those who specialize in the representation of corporations, other organizations and individuals facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, compliance and other defense mattersThis category of membership is called: "Law Firm Attorney Member."
+All chapters welcome as members attorneys who work in law firms and practice in the area of White Collar Defense and Investigations, defined as those who represent corporations, other organizations and individuals facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, other defense and compliance and ethics matters.
+This category of membership is called: "Law Firm Attorney Member."

-Some chapters, however, may limit membership of consulting professionals and/or require a certain seniority.
-Although consulting professions who otherwise qualify under the criteria set forth herein may apply to join a chapter, for those chapters that limit membership of consulting professionals,
+Some chapters may limit membership of consulting professionals and/or require a certain seniority.
+Although consulting professionals who otherwise qualify under the criteria set forth herein may apply to join a chapter, for those chapters that limit membership of consulting professionals or require a certain seniority, the consulting professional can join the chapter as an “affiliate member,” which permits them to participate in certain activities of the chapter and WWCDA.
+This category of membership is called: "Consultant Affiliate Member."

-To apply, review the chapter criteria, select the membership category you satisfy, and then fill out your application
+To apply, review the chapter criteria, select the membership category you satisfy, and then fill out your application.

 WWCDA Sponsors who are not otherwise a member or member affiliate, may be able to participate in certain WWCDA event and activities.
 Learn more about becoming a sponsor.